abdfaizaan/RTIAD-Workshop/lab-ibm-2.md

     ![A screenshot of a computer](./media/image5.png)

-2. Navigate to the "Real-Time hub" where currently we do not see any treams of data.
+2. Navigate to the "Real-Time hub" where currently we do not see any streams of data.
 That will change shortly.

     ![A screenshot of a computer](./media/image6.png)